-Whether you own an antique Mini or an out-of-the-box Lamborghini, the feeling is the same: the high-pitched screeching, the tortured sound of metal scraping on metal, and finally, a heart-breaking scar across your car’s precious bodywork.
+Whether you own an antique Mini or a Lamborghini, the feeling is the same: the high-pitched screeching, the tortured sound of metal scraping on metal, and finally, a heart-breaking scar across your car’s precious bodywork.

 Luckily for you, most scratches can easily be fixed.
-Depending on how deep they are, some can even be done on your own at home.
-With basic knowledge on the different types of scratches, some touch-up paint, and a steady hand, it’s a fairly simple and painless procedure.
+Depending on how deep they are, some can even be treated at home.
+With the basic knowledge of the types of scratches, some touch-up paint, and a steady hand, it’s a relatively simple and painless procedure.
 Not all scratches are made equal.

 The Main Causes of Scratches

-Scratches can come from many places, some of them unexpected.
+Scratches can come from many places, and most are unexpected.
 Ironically, the main culprit of clear-coat scratches is car washes.
-This includes improper technique from hand washes, but scratches mainly come from automatic car washes, which are notorious for not being gentle.
+This includes improper technique from hand washes but scratches mainly come from automatic car washes, which are notorious for not being gentle.
 They often use abrasive applicators that can easily cause surface swirls and scratches.